-So, you are engaged, you are excited, and you have a Pinterest wedding board with endless DIY projects and decor inspiration pins that all look so fun and fantastic, and you have already started 4 of them simultaneously?
+So, you are engaged, you are excited, and you have a Pinterest wedding board with DIY projects that all look so fun and fantastic (and you have already started 3 of them simultaneously)?

-But before you get started with the embroidery hoops, burlap chair covers and hand calligraphed wooden signs, just stop and think for a moment.
+Before you get drawn into bulk buying embroidery hoops, doily chair covers and hand calligraphed wooden signs, just stop and think for a moment.
 Am I able to make this look good in real life?
-Do I have the time, resources and concentration for this, honestly?
+Do I have the time, resources and concentration for this – honestly?

-Unless you are a seasoned DIYer and creative, got some necessary tools in the shed, plenty of time and space to work and to store, chances are that the amazing DIY pin might make your wedding decor more or less wacky-tacky and painful to achieve.
-Save yourself from the frustration of having worked on something for months, then realizing the week before the wedding that it looks not only like it has been stolen straight from pinterest, but in a shabby in a not-so-chic way.
+Unless you are a seasoned DIYer, got some necessary tools in the shed, space to work and to store, chances are that the amazing DIY pin might make your wedding decor painful to achieve.
+Save yourself from the frustration of having worked on something for months, then realizing the week before the wedding that it looks shabby-but-no-so-chic, and also copied straight from pinterest.

 If you are doing your decor yourself in order to save cash, think again carefully.
-A lot of materials are not cheap to buy and sometimes hard to come buy – this would obviously add extra stress and take up your valuable time, not to mention create holes in the wedding budget uneccesarily.
+A lot of materials are not cheap to buy and sometimes hard to find – this would obviously add extra stress and take up your valuable time, not to mention create holes in the wedding budget unnecessarily.

-Then you should find your DIY-ing really fulfilling and fruitful!
+This way you’ll find your DIY-ing super fulfilling and fruitful!
 It can be one of the most enjoyable aspects of your wedding preparation, if done cleverly.

--EASY- even for those with clumsy fingers and no previous crafting skills
+-SIMPLE – even for those with no previous crafting skills

 Not talented with free hand script writing?
 Block style print will look just as good, and be more readable for your guests too.
 A pallet will do the job if you don’t have a blackboard handy.
 Will work for any rustic, woodland, boho-chic, gypsy, festival, industrial, barn-style, beach, summer, eclectic, outdoor, backyard or any modern wedding theme.
 Bonus: reuse after to a coffee table project for your new home.
 Bang.